Kava-Labs/kvtool/README.md

 Additional flags can be added when initializing a testnet to add additional
 services:

-`--ibc`: Run Kava testnet with an additional IBC chain
+`--ibc`: Run Kava testnet with an additional IBC chain.
+The IBC chain runs in the container named `ibcnode`.
+It has primary denom `ukava`.

 Example: